Of French and Korean descent, with a distinctive voice and an eye-catching fashion style, Séline Delcourt is an artist on the rise.

 The words matter.
 Her songs are deeply rooted in personal truths, while simultaneously being universally evocative.
 Her world is beautiful and dark, vividly conveyed by a bold and dramatic production that leaves room for the uniqueness of her voice to ring out.

-Based in London, Séline Delcourt is working on her debut release, in collaboration with award-winning producers Gast Waltzing (Grammy) and Roy Kerr (London Grammar, Birdy, Sir Paul McCartney).
+Based in London, Séline Delcourt is working on her debut EP, in collaboration with award-winning producers Gast Waltzing (Grammy) and Roy Kerr (London Grammar, Birdy, Sir Paul McCartney) and mastering engineer Pete Maher (U2, Katy Perry).